Skip to content

 What Changes When You Fix Handoffs

-The prototype-to-production pipeline (/lovable-to-production) replaces the linear handoff with a continuous loop.
+Shared contracts replace the linear handoff with a standing agreement.
 Designers iterate freely in Lovable.
-Engineers harden the backend without worrying about upstream changes breaking their work.
-The shared Kanban board (/shared-kanban-humans-bots) surfaces every mismatch as a concrete, assignable ticket — not a vague concern buried in a Slack thread.
+Engineers harden the backend without upstream changes breaking their work silently.
+The shared Kanban board (/shared-kanban-humans-bots) carries every interface change as a concrete, assignable ticket — not a vague concern buried in a Slack thread.

 Engineering handoffs don't need to be faster.
 They need to stop being handoffs entirely and become a continuous bridge.